 Ciaran stopped just behind and to her left and folded his arms, a typical stance of support and back-up in the rebel community.
-He did not have the Patch-cold that infused him when something pissed him off, but his own ice worked very well.
-He had an aura about him, of confidence tinged with annoyance and a hint of rage, that could make the heaviest bully pause.
+He did not have the Patch-cold that infused her partner when something pissed him off, but his own ice worked very well.
+An aura swirled about him, of confidence tinged with annoyance and a hint of rage, that would make even the heaviest guttershank pause.

 “Who are you?” the guard demanded, reaching for his sword.
-A thrill of uncertainty raced through her; no one with her had brought a weapon large enough to counter a sword.
+A thrill of apprehension raced through her; no one with her had brought a weapon large enough to counter a sword.

 “A friend,” he said.

 “Her partner?” the man asked, wary.
-Since she did not know this man, she wondered what Grey Streets gossip had informed his uncertainty.
-True, Patch’s reputation certainly proceeded him—but no one, as far as she knew, realized they knew each other, let alone had a closer relationship.
+Since she did not know this man, she wondered what Grey Streets gossip informed his uncertainty.
+True, Patch’s reputation certainly proceeded him—but no one, as far as she knew, realized they had even met, let alone basked in a closer relationship.

 The guard’s sudden agitation pricked her curiosity, especially when he glanced at the lump of a man he needed to protect, then turned on his heel and walked away.

 So.
-He would try to harm her when he thought her by herself, but refused to fight when a man supported her.
-That pissed her off far more than his initial threat in the first place.
+He would try to harm her when he thought her by herself but refused to fight when a man supported her.
+That pissed her off far more than his initial threat.

 Ciaran looked at her, and she shrugged; she had no idea how to answer the question in his eyes.
 She patted his arm before turning to the dirt-covered blanket and the shattered shards of pottery.
-Mairin had knelt and smiled at a silently crying Phialla and a very distraught Ness, who had buried his face in Lyet’s chest and wept.
+Mairin knelt and smiled at a silently crying Phialla and a very distraught Ness, who wept into Lyet’s chest.